You can receive (5) Access is denied error when performing one of the following operations:

 - when installing DeviceLock Service to remote computers using DeviceLock Enterprise Manager plug-in Install Service, via the Monitoring Task of DeviceLock Enterprise Server, or with DeviceLock Management Console;

-- when connecting to a computer controlled by DeviceLock Service, or to DeviceLock Enterprise-, or DeviceLock content Security Server computers.
+- when connecting to DeviceLock Service, or DeviceLock Enterprise-, or DeviceLock Content Security Server computers with DeviceLock Management Console;

 The error indicates that the account used for the connection does not have enough privileges on the target computer.

-- Windows (or any third-party) firewall blocking connection attempts
+- Windows (or any third-party) firewall is not blocking connection attempts

-- RPC and Remote Registry Services are not running on the target PC
+- RPC and Remote Registry Services are started and running in Automatic mode on the target PC

 - File and Printer Sharing is enabled in the network adapter settings of the remote machine

 - Disable UAC remote restrictions (for Windows Vista/7/8/10) on the remote computer.
 How to: https://docs.microsoft.com/en-us/troubleshoot/windows-server/windows-security/user-account-control-and-remote-restriction